sovrynn/ecdo/1-EVIDENCE/civilization-remnants/important-structures/gobekli-tepe/README.md

 # Gobekli Tepe

+Sweatman seems to be the leading expert on this.

 ## GT buried by debris?
 [1]

 [It] was probably built to keep an eye on Encke's progenitor (which I like to think of as Enlil, the destoyer).